ruralbrewer/docker-web-nginx/README.md

 **Basic Usage**
 1. Clone into your local project directory.
 - If you want you can update the variables in the .env file.
+Be aware that this could break things.
 - **IMPORTANT** This is a local set up.
 Everything except MYSQL container can be deployed, but it is not a good idea to deploy MYSQL as a docker container.

 2. Move any files that you want to serve into the "src" directory.